Vypur2/School-And-Personal-Projects/HTTPServer/README.txt

 the final stage, HTTP1ServerASP.java, was the final iteration, services all requests from previous stages and responds to "store.cgi" and "service.cgi", which dynamically generate web-pages using python and sending their output through the web browser. the output of the cgi scripts is HTML formatted.

+Running:
+Must be run on a UNIX system for the python cgi scripts to function. windows doesn't like it.
+Unzip the zip file and compile and run the .java file. open a browser via localhost.

+to test normal server functions, simply type the url of what you are looking for. to run store or service.ci request http://localhost:3456/cgi-bin/store.cgi in your browser.